-Operating lease payments are recognised as an expense in the income statement on a straight line basis over the lease term.
+Operating lease payments are recognised as an expense in the Statement of Comprehensive Income on a straight line basis over the lease term.
 Operating lease incentives are recognised as a liability when received and subsequently reduced by allocating lease payments between rental expense and reduction of the liability.